 You can make a tasty curry with leftover turkey and it’s really quick to cook.
 Remember that the turkey has already been thoroughly cooked when it is roasted so all you really need to do with a curry is heat up the meat with the spices and other ingredients.

-There is a yummy leftover turkey curry recipe on the Curry Focus website that you can try.
-If you’ve got the whole family over then just double the ingredients if you’ve got 8 mouths to feed.
+There are lots of leftover turkey curry recipes on the Curry Focus website that you can try.
+If you’ve got the whole family over then just double the ingredients if you need to make a bigger curry.

 If you’re a typical UK family, you know that you’re going to be left with turkey after Christmas Day.
-So why not plan ahead a little and make sure you have the spices, along with the onions, broth and sour cream?
+So why not plan ahead a little and make sure you have the spices, along with the other ingredients?
 You’re sure to enjoy the results and it will save you from having to eat another of those dry turkey sandwiches again.